-The firmness of the horseshoe-shaped heel pad, coupled with the fact that the Ghost 12 is a neutral, flexible shoe with exceptional responsiveness, illustrates why it's our Top Pick for Comfort.
+The firmness of the horseshoe-shaped heel pad, coupled with the fact that the Ghost 12 is a neutral, flexible shoe with exceptional responsiveness, illustrates why it's one of our favorite running shoes.
 It's not just comfy; it's a performer with pop.

 These smooth landers received an admirable score for landing comfort, right alongside the best performers in our group.
 The BioMoGo DNA cushioning and DNA LOFT respond to each person individually, depending on size and landing pattern.
 When pressure is placed on the DNA cushion, it instantly reacts by dispersing the cushion throughout the midsole, creating the perfect amount of comfort specific to each runner.

 Forged below this DNA cushion is the caterpillar crash pad.
 This divided landing pad gives you more mobility and just the right amount of cushioning a neutral shoe needs.
 Now that the shank is removed from the midfoot, you can expect complete contact with the ground during your gait cycle.
 Combined, these features create a continuous and fluid ride.